 Also, remember for every big long hill you enjoy riding your bike down, you'll be pushing it back up.
 This can pose a problem when your kids all of a sudden get tired and want to go home.
 Also, the weather can change quickly.
 We went down a trail to far once, and got caught in a rainstorm.
 Boy were we soaked by the time we made it back to our van.

 To get there, go over the 2nd Narrows bridge and take the 2nd exit north to Capilano College/Lillooet Road.
 Go past Capilano College, and the cemetery, and follow the signs.
-The Seymour Demonstration Forest is located at the north end of Lillooet Road in North Vancouver.
+The Lower Seymour Conservation Reserve is located at the north end of Lillooet Road in North Vancouver.